-2. Poor adaptation of contracting mechanisms
+2) Poor adaptation of contracting mechanisms

-The contracting mechanisms that the Administration uses nowadays, ranging from the usual public tender models to cost itemising, are fundamentally designed for the purchase of IT products and not so much for the purchase of services related to programs.
+The contracting mechanisms that the Administration uses nowadays, ranging from the usual public tender models to cost itemising, are fundamentally designed for the purchase of IT products and not so much for

+Readers interested in a report on the advantages of free software for the Administration, written in the US context of 1999, can consult "The case for government promotion of open source software" (Mitch Stoltz, 1999) [213]. the purchase of services related to programs.
 However, when we use free software, normally there is no product to be bought, or its price is negligible.
 In contrast, to take advantage of the opportunities provided by free software, it is convenient to be able to contract services around it.
 This makes it necessary, before free software can be seriously used, to design bureaucratic mechanisms that facilitate contracting in these cases.

-3. Lack of deployment strategy
+3) Lack of deployment strategy